SapienzaInteractiveGraphicsCourse/final-project-thegoblinslayers/README.md

 **[▶ Click here to play](https://sapienzainteractivegraphicscourse.github.io/final-project-thegoblinslayers/)**

-> ⏳ The game may take a while to load — assets are heavy and patience is the virtue of the strong.
+> ⏳ The game may take a while to load, assets are heavy and patience is the virtue of the strong.
 Hang tight, it's worth it.

 ***